Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 Employer payroll taxes

-Here are the taxes that only employers, not employees, pay when it comes to payroll.
+Here are the business taxes that employers, not employees, pay when it comes to payroll.

 The Federal Unemployment Tax Act, or FUTA for short, is there to provide a buffer for people who have recently lost their jobs.